Provable Filter for Real-world Graph Clustering: Experiments on Clustering

-The clustering results in homophilic graphs are shown in Table \ref{Rehomo}.
-It can be seen that PFGC shows competitive performance, achieving the best performance in most cases and ranking second in the remaining three cases.
-It is observed that state-of-the-art contrastive learning methods yield unstable performance.
-This instability is due to their performance, which is heavily based on the data augmentation strategy, which requires domain knowledge and lacks flexibility across different datasets.
-In the case of shallow methods, FGC and MCGC use only a low-pass filter.
-Their performance varies considerably between different datasets.
-CGC is the shallow method with an adaptive filter and shows better performance than FGC and MCGC.
-This verifies that a single filter is unsuitable for real graphs exhibiting various levels of homophily.
-PFGC and DGCN perform better than AGE in most cases, which shows that filtering only with a low-pass filter is not enough and high-frequency information is also important in homophilic cases.
-PFGC can surpass DGCN in all cases.
-This is partly because the new graphs in DGCN are constructed without taking into account the original structure property, which makes DGCN less effective in strong homophily graphs.
+The clustering results on homophilic graphs are presented in Table \ref{Rehomo}.
+It can be observed that PFGC exhibits competitive performance, attaining the best results in most cases and ranking second in the remaining three instances.
+Notably, state-of-the-art contrastive learning methods demonstrate considerable variability in performance.
+This variability arises because their performance heavily relies on data augmentation strategies, which require domain knowledge and exhibit limited flexibility across datasets.
+For shallow methods, FGC and MCGC employ only a low-pass filter, resulting in performance that varies considerably across datasets.
+CGC, a shallow method with an adaptive filter, demonstrates superior performance compared to FGC and MCGC.
+This indicates that relying on a single filter is insufficient for real-world graphs exhibiting diverse homophily levels.
+PFGC and DGCN outperform AGE in most cases, suggesting that low-pass filtering alone is inadequate, and that high-frequency information plays a critical role in homophilic graphs.
+PFGC consistently outperforms DGCN across all datasets.
+This is partly because the new graphs in DGCN are constructed without considering the intrinsic structural properties, rendering DGCN less effective in graphs with strong homophily.

+The accuracy and training-time performance on Flickr, Twitch-Gamers, and Ogbn-Arxiv are presented in Fig \ref{fig45}.
+It can be observed that PFGC consistently outperforms all baseline methods across the datasets.
+The training time of PFGC is comparable to that of CCGC, yet substantially lower than that required by CGC and AGE.
+These findings not only demonstrate the efficacy of PFGC but also emphasize its scalability and computational efficiency for large-scale graphs.

 In summary, PFGC achieves stable and promising performance in both homophilic and heterophilic cases.
-This is primarily due to the ability of the graph to capture the homophilic and heterophilic information inherent in the graphs.
+This is primarily due to the ability of the constructed graph to capture the homophilic and heterophilic information inherent in the graphs.
 Therefore, PFGC is suitable for clustering practical graphs, even when the homophily ratios are unknown.

-\section{Parameter analysis}
+\subsection{Parameter Analysis}